Winter Maintenance for Ponds

 You’ve been enjoying your pond throughout the sunny, warm months, but what should you do when winter comes calling?

 Caring for a pond is a year-round commitment.
-The good news is that with some simple preparation, your pond’s health is easy to preserve during the winter months.
+The good news is that with some simple preparation, your pond’s health is easy to preserve during winter.

 Here are some ways you can prepare your pond for the coming cold.